We're developing new features to help your remote communication during this challenging timeFind out moreclose

 In the settings panel you will need to choose your settings for the below options:

+You also have the option to create your own custom theme.
 To create a custom theme, check out our guide on how to use the App Theme Editor.
-Once you’ve set up a custom theme you will see this in the theme dropdown box within the RSS Feed settings.

-Once you’ve added your RSS URL you get to check out your feed before it gets added to a playlist.
+Once you’ve added your RSS Feed app you have the opportunity to preview it before it gets added to your screens.

 What is the maximum number of posts the RSS feed can pull in?